banach-space/clang-tutor/README.md

 [CMAKE_EXPORT_COMPILE_COMMANDS flag](https://cmake.org/cmake/help/v3.14/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html)
 during the CMake invocation.
 It will give you the compilation database into your build directory with the filename as compile_commands.json.
-More detailed explaination about it can be found on [Eli Bendersky's blog](https://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools).
+More detailed explanation about it can be found on [Eli Bendersky's blog](https://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools).

 ## CodeStyleChecker
 This plugin demonstrates how to use Clang's